kwalczak80/Speedy-cars/README.md

   - Email address
   - If the user is logged in, a button to book a test drive will be also visible(please read about this feature below).

-The user has an option to return to view all cars by clicking on the 'Back to cars' button which is located above the car main photo.
+The user has an option to return to view all cars by clicking on the **Back to cars** button which is located above the car main photo.

 ![Car page view](docs/images/existing-features/car-page/car-page-view.JPG)

 ### Ability to book a test drive with a specific car

 In order to book a test drive, the user must be logged in.
-If the user is not logged in, the "Book test drive" button will not be visible.
+If the user is not logged in, the **Book test drive** button will not be visible.

 ![Book test drive user not logged in](docs/images/existing-features/book-test-drive/book-test-drive-user-not-logged-in.JPG)

-If the user is logged in, the "Book test drive" button will be visible below the sales executive person card.
+If the user is logged in, the **Book test drive** button will be visible below the sales executive person card.

 ![Book test drive user logged in](docs/images/existing-features/book-test-drive/book-test-drive-user-logged-in.JPG)

-When the user clicks on the "Book test drive" button a modal window will be opened.
+When the user clicks on the **Book test drive** button a modal window will be opened.
 The user must provide additional information in order to complete the test drive booking process.
 The following fields can be seen in the modal window:

 - Car - this field is automatically populated and cannot be modified(read-only)